Q: What is Amazon GuardDuty?

 Amazon GuardDuty threat intelligence is made up of IP addresses and domains known to be used by attackers.
-GuardDuty threat intelligence is provided by AWS services and third party providers, such as Proofpoint and CrowdStrike.
+GuardDuty threat intelligence is provided by Amazon Web Services services and third party providers, such as Proofpoint and CrowdStrike.
 These threat intelligence feeds are pre-integrated and continuously updated in GuardDuty at no additional cost.

 Q: Can I supply my own threat intelligence?

 Yes.
 Amazon GuardDuty makes it easy to upload your own threat intelligence or IP safe list.
 When this feature is used, these lists are only applied to your account and not shared with other customers.